juschan/CPP_DataStruct_Algo/README.md

----
-title: Advanced C++
-created: '2020-02-25T04:34:42.253Z'
-modified: '2020-02-27T08:00:36.807Z'
----

 # Advanced C++

 ## Introduction

 This is a course mainly on Data Structures and Algorithms.
-We will mainly C++, but also look at pseudocode and how these ideas are implemented in other languages.
+We will mainly use C++, but also look at pseudocode and how these ideas are implemented in other languages.

 In our professional lives, we use popular libraries which have been battle-tested and optimized (eg. Standard Template Library (STL), Boost).